-If you haven’t heard, extra virgin olive oil contains a specific type of antioxidant that promotes good health and can help prevent disease.
-They’re called phenols and are one of olive oil’s most raved-about health component.
+If you haven’t heard, extra virgin olive oil contains a specific type of antioxidant that promotes overall good health.
+They’re called phenols and are one of olive oil’s most raved-about health components.

 But what exactly are phenols?
 They’re a form of phytonutrient found in plants.
 Extra virgin olive oil contains over 20 different phenols, the primary being Hydroxytyrosol, in addition to Oleocanthal and Oleuropein.
-Antioxidants, such as the phenols found in olive oil, work to neutralize free radicals.
-Free radicals are unpaired electrons that ricochet around inside your body and harm good cells.
-By reducing free radicals, antioxidants like phenols protect the body from oxidation, and make it less susceptible to diseases caused by oxidation.
-In high levels, oleocanthal, the phenol associated with the pungency of extra virgin olive oil, acts in a similar way to Ibuprofen.
-Plus, it’s a known cancer-fighting agent.
+Antioxidants, such as the phenols found in olive oil, work to help neutralize free radicals.
+By reducing free radicals, antioxidants like phenols help protect the body from oxidation.
 Oleuropein, associated with the bitterness of extra virgin olive oil, is known to be heart-healthy too.

 Phenols, in other words, are a powerful cell protector.
 If you’re used to mild extra virgin olive oil, it might be time to incorporate some of the bitterness and pungency of a more robust extra virgin olive oil to your diet – it’s healthy!